arunmenon/open-deep-researcher/README.md

 ## Prerequisites

 - Python 3.9+
-- Google Gemini API key
+- RunPod API key (for using Mistral model via RunPod)
+- RunPod Endpoint ID (for your vLLM Mistral deployment)
 - Docker (if using dev container)
 - VS Code with Dev Containers extension (if using dev container)